lkro13/msu_eklas_fix/README.md

 and open tampermonkey dashboard > settings > install from url

+## Custom / unpack addon

+For browser **that** supports custom addons, download the entire repo and extract to a folder

+then (in chrome desktop at least) go to manage extention > developer mode on > load unpack

 ## how ?

 after looking at the console the problem is very easy to solve